preames/public-notes/llvm-riscv-status.rst

 +++++++++++++++++++++++++++++++++++++++++

 I mentioned this above in a few cases, but I want to specifically call it out as a top level item as well.
 Beyond simply getting the vectorizer enabled, we have a significant amount of work required to make sure that the vectorizer is kicking in as widely as it can.
 This will involve both a lot of cost model tuning, and also changes to the vectorizer itself to eliminate implementation limits.
 I don't yet have a good grasp on the work required more specifically, but expect this to take several months of effort.

+There's a more detailed punch list for this below in the minor perf items section.

 Code Size